 Port of Los Angeles

-When measured by container throughput, the Port has consecutively ranked as the number one port in the nation for the last 15 years.
+When measured by container throughput, the Port has consecutively ranked as the number one port in the United States since 2000.

 Port of Los Angeles